dawisen/budBuddy/README.md

 # Bud Buddy
 Bud Buddy is like a friend who helps you take care of your plants, if your friend was an expert in plant facts and reminding you when to water your leaf babies.
-You can search plants by name and get info about what soil they need, how often to water, how much sunlight they need, when to fertilize, etc. and then add
+You can search plants by name and get info about what soil they need, how often to water, how much sunlight they need, when to fertilize, etc.

 Demo Page: **https://dawisen.github.io/budbuddy/**